Rust-Trends/rust-trends.github.io/content/posts/Building a DNS Server in Rust.md

 Question { name: [Label("www"), Label("rust-trends"), Label("com")], qtype: A, qclass: IN }
 ```

-Code for this part can be found in the Github Repository under `step 2`.
+Code for this part can be found in the <a href="https://github.com/Rust-Trends/dns-server-tutorial" target="_blank">Github</a> Repository under `step 2`.

 We see the label sequence and Question struct.
 We still do not have an answer for this DNS request so next we are going to implement a reply.